-The Academy Trust's current level of free reserves of £126k (2019: £211k) (total funds less the amount held in fixed assets and restricted funds).
+The Academy Trust's current level of free reserves of £176k (2020: £126k) (total funds less the amount held in fixed assets and restricted funds).

 The Trustees will look to increasing the level of general unrestricted funds in the coming years.
 Particular attention will be paid to extended schools income and the provision the school can offer.
-Staffing levels will also be scrutinised to ensure that the current model meets the needs of the school, paying particular attention to either the loss or replacement of the current bulge class.
+Staffing levels will also be scrutinised to ensure that the current model meets the needs of the school, paying particular attention to either the loss or replacement of bulge classes.
 Other streams of revenue will include the level of support offered under the delivery of school to school support which the Trust is able to offer and charge for using SLE and NLE staffing.